MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 **`project`** - **Project**<br>
 `string`.
 Required when `source == specific`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The project from which to download the pipeline artifacts.
+Specifies the project name or GUID from which to download the pipeline artifacts.
 <!-- :::editable-content-end::: -->
 <br>